chaznut/MyMaterialBlog/content/Introducing-Gatsby-Material-Starter.md

 ---
-title: "Introducing Gatsby Material Starter"
+title: Introducing Gatsby Material Starter
+date: '2018-07-02'
-cover: "starter-logo-1024.png"
+cover: /assets/2.jpg
+slug: my_first_post
-category: "gatsby"
+category: gatsby
 tags:
   - gatsby
   - material
   - starter

-date: "2018-07-02"
 ---

 Around a year ago, this project was one of the first ones ported to the `v1` version of GatsbyJS.